 The input selectivity of the radar shall correspond to the requirements shown in Figure 4.
+The maximum power level of the unwanted signal, measured at the output of the LNFE, shall be no more than 12 dB above the calculated MDS level.

+Example 1: If the calculated MDS of the radar system is -102 dBm, then the maximum level of unwanted signals at the output of the LNFE is -90 dBm.

+For radars with an asymmetrical spectrum, the calculated B-40 bandwidth can be offset from the operating frequency.
+The operating frequency shall be kept inside the calculated B-40 bandwidth.

 The receiver selectivity shall be at least verified in the range of ± 500 MHz from the operating frequency starting at the lower and upper B-40 frequency.
 The B-40 bandwidth shall be excluded from the receiver selectivity measurement.
 The minimum frequency range that is verified shall be in the frequency range from 5 100 MHz to 6 200 MHz.
 The manufacturer shall ensure that the swept frequency span encompasses all image frequencies present in the receiver design.
 If the image frequencies are not covered by the verified frequency range as defined above the range shall be extended to cover the image frequencies accordingly.